-Spanish: All students, from our 18 month old classroom through Middle School, receive lessons in Spanish.
+Students all receive lessons in Spanish.
 The curriculum layers from year to year.
 In Upper Elementary and Middle School, the curriculum becomes more challenging with the addition of grammar and writing skills.
 Spanish is integrated into all of our school performances and also offered as a week of summer camp.

-Art: Art is integrated into the prepared environment of Early Childhood classrooms.
+Art is integrated into the prepared environment of Early Childhood classrooms.
 Students in Elementary and Middle School attend additional weekly art lessons in one of our two art classrooms.
 Lessons include the study of artists, techniques and the exploration of different media.

 Movement and play are integral parts of our Early Childhood program.
 A formal physical education (PE) program is part of weekly instruction for Elementary and Middle School students, including fitness, health, and nutrition.